flerro/jsonprocessor/README.md

 ## Build

 This is a [Gradle](http://www.gradle.org) project.
-Gradle wrapper is included in the distribution.
+Gradle wrapper is included in the repo.

 Run tests: